-- a) five faculty members elected to three-year terms one from each of the four academic divisions and one at large.
-At least three of the faculty members must be tenured. - Ex- Officio administrative members are:
+a) five faculty members elected to three-year terms - one from each of the four academic divisions and one at large.
+At least three of the faculty members must be tenured.

 - b) the Academic Dean;

 - c) the Director of Assessment; and

 - d) the Assistant Director of Assessment